kragen/derctuo/markdown/desiccant-climate-control.md

 air conditioners, dating back to the 1980s in some cases, but it is not a widely adopted technology.
-There are even a few cases of using thermochemical energy storage for both heating and cooling in this way, though I haven't seen previous suggestions of using a single thermochemical energy store for so many different purposes: space heating, heat for cooking, air conditioning, air dehumidification, food refrigeration, food dehydration, garbage dehydration, and sewage dehydration.
+There are even a few cases of using thermochemical energy storage for both heating and cooling in this way, though I haven’t seen previous suggestions of using a single thermochemical energy store for so many different purposes: space heating, heat for cooking, air conditioning, air dehumidification, food refrigeration, food dehydration, garbage dehydration, and sewage dehydration.

-Moreover, many of the deployed and research systems use expensive desiccants such as lithium bromide; I can't find any trustworthy sources on its cost, but I doubt it approaches the US$0.27/kg price of muriate of lime or US$0.008/kg of alabaster.
+Moreover, many of the deployed and research systems use expensive desiccants such as lithium bromide; I can’t find any trustworthy sources on its cost, but I doubt it approaches the US$0.27/kg price of muriate of lime or US$0.008/kg of alabaster.
 [Lithium] carbonate costs US$13/kg and is 18.8% lithium, making the lithium cost US$69/kg.